 PGE actively manages its risk to ensure compliance with its risk management policies.
 The Company monitors open commodity positions in its energy portfolios using a value at risk methodology, which measures the potential impact of market movements over a one-day holding period using a variance/covariance approach at a 95% confidence interval.
 The portfolio is modeled using net open power and natural gas positions, with power averaged over peak and off-peak periods by month, and includes all financial and physical positions for the next 24 months including estimates of retail load and plant generation in the non-trading portfolio.
 The risk factors include commodity prices for power and natural gas at various locations and do not include volumetric variability.
-Based on this methodology, the average, high, and low value at risk on the trading portfolio in the first half of 2003 was \$0.2 million, \$0.5 million, and \$0.1 million, respectively, and in the first half of 2002 was \$0.2 million, \$0.4 million, and \$0.7 million, and \$0.7 million, and \$0.7 million, and \$0.7 million, and \$0.9 million, \$0.8 million, \$0.8 million, \$0.9 million, \$0.
+Based on this methodology, the average, high, and low value at risk on the trading portfolio in the first nine months of 2003 was \$0.2 million, \$0.5 million, and \$0, respectively, and in the first nine months of 2002 was \$0.1 milli on, \$0.4 million, and \$0, respectively.
+The average, high, and low value at risk on the non-trading portfolio was not meaningful in the first nine months of 2002 as the majority of the portfolio was effectively accounted for on an accrual or settlements basis.
+Additionally, PGE had power cost mechanisms in 2002 that allowed the Company to defer, for future ratemaking treatment, actual net variable power costs that differed from certain baseline amounts approved by the OPUC (see "Power Cost Mechanisms" in Item 2. - "Management's Discussion and Analysis of Financial Condition and Results of Operations").
+In 2002, PGE did not reduce its non-trading value at risk by the amount of potential deferrals.